ICE Activity Hotline / Línea Directa 844-864-8341

 On Jan.
 6, State Representative Iman Jodeh was elected as State Senator for District 29, and she has resigned from her seat in State House District 41.
 Colorado law requires a vacant General Assembly seat to be filled by a pre-existing committee of the same political party, according to C.R.S.
-1-12-203
+1-12-203.

-Any United States citizen, 25 years of age or older who has been a registered Democrat living in State House District 41 for at least a year beforehand.
-If you want to run for this seat, first use the Secretary of State's Find My Registration link to verify your district residency and the date you affiliated as a Democrat.
+Any United States citizen, 25 years of age or older who has been a registered Democrat (if the seat was held by a Democrat) living in the district for at least a year beforehand.
+You can use the Secretary of State's Find My Registration link to verify your district residency and the date you affiliated with a party.

 Can I become a vacancy committee member?